-- 5.1 Each Head of Service shall be responsible for the examination, verification and certification of the related invoices.
-The Chief Finance Officer shall make such checks, arithmetical and otherwise, as are deemed necessary and shall be given all information and explanations as are required. - 5.2 Each Head of Service shall be responsible for ensuring that all discounts have been deducted. - 5.3 Each Head of Service shall be responsible for marking the office copy of each order with:- - (i) the dates and quantities of goods or services supplied, and no invoice shall be certified for payment except for deliveries so recorded (except where some alternative method of recording has been approved by the Chief Finance Officer).
+- 5.1 There are two processes for authorising payments.
+Paragraph 5.8 onwards deal with those relating to orders raised using an on-line procurement system.
+In all other cases, paragraphs 5.2 to 5.7 apply. - 5.2 Each Head of Service shall be responsible for the examination, verification and certification of the related invoices.
+The Chief Finance Officer shall make such checks, arithmetical and otherwise, as are deemed necessary and shall be given all information and explanations as are required. - 5.3 Each Head of Service shall be responsible for ensuring that all discounts have been deducted. - 5.4 Each Head of Service shall be responsible for marking the office copy of each order with:- - (i) the dates and quantities of goods or services supplied, and no invoice shall be certified for payment except for deliveries so recorded (except where some alternative method of recording has been approved by the Chief Finance Officer). - (ii) the dates and amounts of invoices passed to the Chief Finance Officer for payment (except where some alternative method of preventing duplicate payment has been approved by the Chief Finance Officer). - 5.5 Each Head of Service shall be responsible for showing on each invoice, in a manner approved by the Chief Finance Officer, the relevant order number, the estimate head to be charged and the initials of the persons responsible for checking (a) the prices charged, (b) that goods have been received, and (c) that payment has not previously been authorised. - 5.6 All invoices for payment shall be certified by a Corporate Director, Head of Service or other officer authorised by the Head of Service to

-- (ii) the dates and amounts of invoices passed to the Chief Finance Officer for payment (except where some alternative method of preventing duplicate payment has been approved by the Chief Finance Officer). - 5.4 Each Head of Service shall be responsible for showing on each invoice, in a manner approved by the Chief Finance Officer, the relevant order number, the estimate head to be charged and the initials of the persons responsible for checking (a) the prices charged, (b) that goods have been received, and (c) that payment has not previously been authorised. - 5.5 All invoices for payment shall be certified by a Corporate Director, Head of Service or other officer authorised by the Head of Service to the extent approved by the Chief Finance Officer in writing.
-The Chief Finance Officer shall maintain an up to date list of officers authorised to certify invoices for payment. - 5.6 Only invoices which the Chief Finance Officer is satisfied are in order shall be paid. - 5.7 Paragraphs 5.1. to 5.5. do not apply to invoices related to orders raised using an on-line procurement system.
-In these cases the following apply:- - 5.8 The Chief Finance Officer shall be responsible for the examination, verification and certification of the related invoices.
-The Chief Finance Officer shall make such checks, arithmetical and otherwise, as are deemed necessary and shall be given all information and explanations as are required. - 5.9 Each Head of Service shall be responsible for ensuring that all discounts have been recorded in the order. - 5.10 Each Head of Service shall be responsible for ensuring that the electronic order is updated when goods or services are received in line with the current procedures. - 5.11 The Chief Finance Officer shall be responsible for ensuring that duplicate payments are not made. - 5.12 All invoices for payment shall be certified by the Chief Finance Officer or other authorised officer.
+- the extent approved by the Chief Finance Officer in writing.
+The Chief Finance Officer shall maintain an up to date list of officers authorised to certify invoices for payment. - 5.7 Only invoices which the Chief Finance Officer is satisfied are in order shall be paid. - 5.8 Paragraphs 5.1. to 5.5. do not apply to invoices related to orders raised using an on-line procurement system.
+In these cases the following apply:- - The Chief Finance Officer shall be responsible for the examination, verification and certification of the related invoices.
+The Chief Finance Officer shall make such checks, arithmetical and otherwise, as are deemed necessary and shall be given all information and explanations as are required. - 5.10 Each Head of Service shall be responsible for ensuring that all discounts have been recorded in the order. - 5.11 Each Head of Service shall be responsible for ensuring that the electronic order is updated when goods or services are received in line with the current procedures. - 5.12 The Chief Finance Officer shall be responsible for ensuring that duplicate payments are not made. - 5.13 All invoices for payment shall be certified by the Chief Finance Officer or other authorised officer.